TERREMEMBER/znbase/docs/content/stable/admin/ysql-dump.md

 ## Environment

-The following PostgreSQL environment variables, referenced in some `ysql_dump` options, are used by YugabyteDB for PostgreSQL compatibility:
+The following PostgreSQL environment variables, referenced in some `ysql_dump` options, are used by ZNbaseDB for PostgreSQL compatibility:

 - `PGHOST`
 - `PGPORT`